 Domestic or Sexual Violence Leave Ontario

 Employees can take up to 10 days and up to 15 weeks of unpaid job-protected leave to deal with domestic or sexual violence situations affecting them or their children.
+Can be taken in part days or part weeks.

 Eligibility: Available to employees after 13 consecutive weeks of employment.